Incorporating Natural Elements into Your Home Design

 Incorporating natural elements into your home can feel overwhelming, especially if you just don’t have the time to take care of a plethora of plants (even though you’re green with envy whenever you pass the indoor tropical plants at the nursery!)

-Mary and Vanessa at MBY Interiors are experts at adding simple, natural touches to your home, while still retaining a serene and minimalist look.
-Working together with Sandy, they created a home design for her that incorporates natural elements within the architecture as well as embellishments to bring the whole look together.
+Mary at MBY Interiors is an expert at adding simple, natural touches to your home, while still retaining a serene and minimalist look.
+Working together with Sandy, she created a home design for her that incorporates natural elements within the architecture as well as embellishments to bring the whole look together.
 Take the tour with our photos below, and learn how to add these natural touches to your own home.

 Natural Simplicity in the Living Room